on-prem/jidoteki-admin-api/README.md

 ### JIDO_STUNNEL_BIN

 The full path to the `stunnel4` binary.
 On CentOS it's `/usr/bin/stunnel`, but on Debian it's `/usr/bin/stunnel4`.
 Defaults to `/usr/bin/stunnel4`.

+### JIDO_ADMIN_PATH

+The full path to the Admin application.
+In most cases it refers to `/opt/jidoteki/admin/`, but it may be different depending on the application.

 # API Endpoints